This website uses affiliate links which may earn a commission at no additional cost to you. As an Amazon Associate I earn from qualifying purchases.

 Another benefit of visiting during summer is the Innsbruck welcome card which is offered complimentary by participating partner hotels between May and October if you’re staying for at least two nights.
 The card has various benefits, such as free public transport, some guided tours and other activities.
 This differs from the Innsbruck card, which I’ve discussed in further detail above.

-Innsbruck is a fantastic city and well worth visiting, no matter if you want to hike in the mountains, visit cultural attractions and museums, or just enjoy strolls around a historic centre while enjoying Tyrolean and Austrian cuisine and beers.
+Innsbruck is one of the best cities to visit in Austria and well worth a trip, no matter if you want to hike in the mountains, visit cultural attractions and museums, or just enjoy strolls around a historic centre while enjoying Tyrolean and Austrian cuisine and beers.
 I’d suggest at least two days in Innsbruck to experience the city, although you could also use it as a base to explore more of the nearby nature.

 If you’re deciding between Innsbruck or Salzburg, then the answer is really both.
 Each city has its own charm and attractions, with Innsbruck perhaps being better suited to nature and outdoor activities, while Salzburg is more about culture and classical music.
 Still, they both are great gateways to all of Austria’s natural attractions and perhaps after spending two days in Innsbruck, you could take the train (it’s only two hours) to enjoy a visit to Salzburg too.